-Lauren Eylise’s genre-defying music can only be accurately categorized as eclectic-soul, as an array of influences make up her sound while each song is born from lessons of the soul.
+Lauren Eylise’s genre-defying music can only be accurately categorized as eclectic-soul, as an array of influences make up her sound.
 Her commanding vocals and acoustic stylings exude an indie-folk style with R&B overtones that easily appeal to the energy of Pop music.
-And when armed with her full band, The Part Time Lovers, the soul singer’s sound fuses funkadelic rock and electric blues.
-She is unapologetic, autonomously sensual and vulnerable transparent in her music and presence.
+When armed with her full band, the soul singer’s sound fuses funkadelic rock and electric blues.
+She is unapologetic, autonomously sensual and vulnerably transparent in her music and presence.

 Issue 04 | Fall/Winter 2018

 "She’s all soul, no fluff.
 The undertone of her songs is an ode to womanhood and sexuality.
 Her lyrics embrace the power and sacredness of both—the dips and curves of femininity, the permission to be confident with what it is she wants and needs or might not know just yet."